Chart Color Schemes

 Coburg was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Coburg, surveyed in June 2016, had a higher cultural diversity than most local areas, with 30.7% of its residents born overseas and 32.6% speaking languages other than English at home.
-Christianity was the predominant religion, comprising 39.1%.
-Islam's representation stood out at 6.8%, compared to Greater Melbourne's 4.2%.
+Coburg had a higher cultural diversity than most local markets, with 30.7% of its population born overseas and 32.6% speaking a language other than English at home.
+Christianity was the predominant religion in Coburg, comprising 39.1% of people.
+However, Islam was notably overrepresented at 6.8%, compared to Greater Melbourne's 4.2%.

 Frequently Asked Questions - Diversity